Are you considering fasting for an extended period of time? Whether that's 10 days, 21 days or even 40 days?

 Fasting is not always the easiest godly discipline to practice.
 For those unaccustomed to it, going without food can be a struggle.
 The mental and emotional battles that may break out when we fast can sometimes be unsettling.
 Veteran fasters say this is a sure sign of the need to abstain from food and draw close to God.

-According to Paul in Galatians 5:17, “We naturally love to do evil things that are opposite from the things that the Holy Spirit tells us to do; and the good things we want to do when the Spirit has his way with us are just the opposite of our natural desires.
+“We naturally love to do evil things that are opposite from the things that the Holy Spirit tells us to do; and the good things we want to do when the Spirit has his way with us are just the opposite of our natural desires.
 These two forces within us are constantly fighting each other to win control over us, and our wishes are never free from their pressures (TLB).”

 Fasting Brings Power

 Since Pentecost, the Church has grown from a room full of Jesus' followers to hundreds of millions of Christians.
 The discipline of fasting was apparently a common practice in the Early Church (see Acts 13:1-2 and Acts 14:21-23).

 The most powerful move of God in the world today is in Korea.
 The growth of the church from three million in 1974 to eleven million in 1990 can be attributed largely to fasting and prayer.
 Not only will fasting and prayer transform an individual or church, it can change the course of a nation.

 When Jonah carried God's warning of judgment to Nineveh, their king declared a fast (Jonah 3:8).
 Immediately, the people began to fast and mourn over their sins: